devnich/python-programming/README.md

     pp.pprint(df_public)
     ```

-4. Objects have fields (i.e. data/variables) and methods (i.e.
-    functions/procedures).
-The difference between a method and a
-    function is that methods are attached to objects, whereas functions
-    are free-floating (\"first-class citizens\").
-Methods and functions
+4. Objects have fields (i.e. data/variables) and methods (i.e. functions/procedures).
+The difference between a method and a function is that methods are attached to objects, whereas functions are free-floating ("first-class citizens").
+Methods and functions are "callable":
-    are \"callable\":

     ``` python
     # GeneratorExitenerate a list of public methods and a list of public fields.
 We do this